 Nutritious diet with supplemental ascorbic acid

-For scurvy in adults, ascorbic acid 100 to 500 mg orally 3 times a day is given for 1 to 2 weeks, until signs disappear, and followed by a nutritious diet supplying 1 to 2 times the daily recommended intake.
+For scurvy in adults, ascorbic acid is given.
+One reasonable regimen is 500 to 1000 mg orally once a day for 1 to 2 weeks, until signs disappear, followed by a nutritious diet supplying 1 to 2 times the daily recommended intake.

 In scurvy, therapeutic doses of ascorbic acid restore the functions of vitamin C in a few days.
 The symptoms and signs usually disappear over 1 to 2 weeks.
 Chronic gingivitis with extensive subcutaneous hemorrhage persists longer.